"Tell me about yourself" is something you'll probably hear in every interview you do. Interviewers may ask this to

 - assess your communication skills

-Your response is an opportunity to present your strongest qualifications in a way that captures the employer’s interest.
+Your response is chance to show your strongest qualifications in a way that captures the employer’s interest.

 Prepare your written answer